Saturday, August 3, 2024

 Nathan called Maria and arranged for her to come in and do a thorough clean on Wednesday morning.
 Lucas had stayed sober.
 The painting was done, tools and left over paint stored on the back veranda.
 He lay awake for a long time on Tuesday night, excited about the next stage of their journey together.
 He was pleased with the renovation.

 Munch woke him up before six on Wednesday morning.
 He rubbed her ears.
 She likes having her ears touched and would just sit there for as long as he was willing to touch her.
 "Lots to do Girl," he told her eventually.
-"Kaylie is coming home today."
+"Keylie is coming home today."
 He put on his gown.
 She followed him to the kitchen.
 She would now get in his way and follow him around and generally be a nuisance until he fed her.

 He traveled at a modest 80 kilometers per hour.
 Anticipating collecting her and being together again.
 It seemed so long.
 It's like a reunion, he thought and allowed the scene to play out in his mind like an HD movie trailer in slow-mo ... he'd walk up to the house and she would come out before he even knocked.
 He'd hold her tightly and she'd break away impatiently to get her suitcases so they could load up and get going.

 It happened almost like that.
-The woman opened the door for him and called out to Cadhla.
+The woman opened the door for him and called out to Kayla.
 She came running into the entrance hall and threw her arms around him.
 Tears sprung up in Nathan's eyes.
 She wouldn't let go.
 She clung to him like something bad would happen if she let go.
-The two women were babbling away excitedly, Cadhla still hanging on to him.
+The two women were babbling away excitedly, Kayla still hanging on to him.
 He didn't hear what they said.
 He was just happy and smiling.

 They drove back slowly.
-Cadhla was talking and laughing just like she did when they first met.
+Kayla was talking and laughing just like she did when they first met.
 It was a happy homecoming.
 He didn't even give a thought to perhaps she would be disappointed in their new home.
 She was too bubbly and excited.
 It seemed all that mattered to her was she was home ... the house could be a shack and she wouldn't mind.

 She went through the house room by room.
-It struck him that this is what happens to weaver bird males, the female inspects the nest and then either moves in or rips it apart.
+It struck him that this is what happens to weaver bird males.
+The female inspects the nest and then either moves in or rips it apart.
 His nest was about to be accepted or not.
 She liked it.
 "You did well, Nate," she said "We'll need rugs.
 I'll start looking first thing tomorrow, We don't want to cover these lovely floors with wall to wall.
 I'm glad you chose white and cream.
 It goes with anything ... easy to create highlights in any color."

 He went to collect her suitcases from the car.
-Munch was running into the house, around Cadhla and then out again.
+Munch was running into the house, around Kayla and then out again.
 She was excited, not knowing what about but sensed this was an important occasion.
-Cadhla kept wandering around the house and looking.
+Kayla kept wandering around the house and looking.
 She was making mental notes of what more to get and what should go where.
 She flopped down in a couch and smiled up at him.
 "You know what?
 I was concerned.
 I was worried you'd made a big mistake or you'd paint the whole house green.
 I'ts lovely, Nathan.
 I don't know why I worried."

 It crossed his mind to ask why she had not come with him to select a house when he first started looking, but he knew better.
 She had made that decision and him questioning it now was inviting trouble.
 "Do you want to eat out, take out or do I make something?" he asked.
 Food wasn't a big thing with her.